grjohnson1/Python/Python_Playground/README.md

 * `--grid-size # #` - This will be the # of rows and the # of columns
 * `--output-file [file_name]` - will change the ouput filename
 * `--kdt` - will enable k-dimensional tree search instead of linear search for matching average RGB values

+## autos.py
+Script that will take an image and make it into an autostereogram.
+It is recommended to use a depth map (dmap) image converted to single-channel grayscale.
+Note that the createRandomTile() will create an image to run the autos script.
+Otherwise you can pass in your own image.
+Note that it will use colored dots unless you pass in tile image to use.

+`py autos.py --depth data/shark.png` or
+`py autos.py --depth data/shark-depth.png --out data/autos-shark.png`

+Parameter Key:
+* `--depth [location/of/folder/file.jpg]` - pass the depth image location
+* `--tile [location/of/folder/file.png]` - pass the tile image location (e.g. escher-tile)
+* `--out [file_name]` - will change the output filename